weaviate/weaviate-io/developers/weaviate/benchmarks/ann.md

 :::
 --->

 This section contains datasets modeled after the [ANN Benchmarks](https://github.com/erikbern/ann-benchmarks).
-Pick a dataset that is closest to your production data workload:
+Pick a dataset that is closest to your production workload:

 | **Dataset** | **Number of Objects** | **Vector Dimensions** | **[Distance metric](https://weaviate.io/blog/distance-metrics-in-vector-search)** | **Use case** |